lelopezp/ball/README.md

-# Ball: A passion project
+# Ball: a passion project
 An Educational and Exploratory Journey in Game Development

 ## Introduction